Dementia with Lewy bodies

 Dementia with Lewy bodies is the third most common cause of dementia.

-There are some treatments that can help with the symptoms of dementia with Lewy bodies.
+There are some treatments that can help with the symptoms of DLB and PDD.

-There is evidence that drugs used to treat Alzheimer’s disease, such as cholinesterase inhibitors and memantine, may help to improve some of the symptoms of DLB, including thinking skills and visual hallucinations.
+There is evidence that the drugs used to treat Alzheimer’s disease may help to improve some of the symptoms of DLB and PDD, including problems with thinking skills and visual hallucinations.

 Movement symptoms in DLB can be treated using physiotherapy or with levodopa, a drug used in Parkinson’s disease.
-There is a risk this drug may provoke or worsen visual hallucinations.
+There is a risk this drug may cause visual hallucinations or other mental health symptoms to appear or get worse.
 If this happens, tell your doctor.

 For detailed information about the treatments available, visit our general treatments section or talk to your GP.